andrewproctor/Intro-to-Base-R/chapter2.md

 *** =instructions
 - Create a matrix of randomly sampled values from a normal distribution.
 There should be 3 rows and 3 columns, with the data filled in by row.
-Call it  <code>norm_matrix</code>.
+Call it  `norm_matrix`.
 - You can generate a random sample of *n* values from the standard normal distribution is: <code>rnorm(n)</code>.

 *** =hint
-To create a matrix, use the <code>matrix()<\code> function.
+To create a matrix, use the <code>matrix()</code> function.
 Remember to specify nrow, ncol, and "byrow=TRUE".

 *** =pre_exercise_code
 ```{r}